stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 - `tft_product_name` - Defaults to the name of the project, but you can override this
 - `tft_environment_name` - Provided by the current [context](#contexts---configuration-profiles)
 - `tft_unit_name` - The name of the unit itself
-- `tft_edition` - Set as the value `default`, except when using an [extra instance](#extra-instances---workspaces-and-tests) or running tests
+- `tft_edition_name` - Set as the value `default`, except when using an [extra instance](#extra-instances---workspaces-and-tests) or running tests

 The provided code for new units also includes the file `meta_locals.tf`, which defines locals that use these variables to help you generate [names and identifiers](#managing-resource-names).
-These include a `handle`, a short version of a SHA256 hash for the instance.
-This means that you can deploy as many instances of the module as you wish without conflicts, as long as you use the `handle` as part of each resource name:
+These include a `edition_id`, a short version of a SHA256 hash for the instance.
+This means that you can deploy as many instances of the module as you wish without conflicts, as long as you use the `edition_id` as part of each resource name:

 ```hcl
 resource "aws_dynamodb_table" "example_table" {